sonjapeter/pocannos/README.md

 ## Contact

-For any inquiries, please contact [Your Email or GitHub Profile].
+For any inquiries, please contact sonja.peter3@hispeed.ch.